-5. A MIP microgrid is for communities at a higher risk of electrical outages either in a Tier 2 or Tier 3 High Fire Threat District, an area that has experienced a prior grid outage event, a location prone to strong, damaging earthquakes, or a location with lower historical level of reliability.
+6. A MIP microgrid is for communities at a higher risk of electrical outages either in a Tier 2 or Tier 3 High Fire Threat District, an area that has experienced a prior grid outage event, a location prone to strong, damaging earthquakes, or a location with lower historical level of reliability.

-6. A MIP microgrid is for serving disadvantaged vulnerable communities and a critical facility or a facility that provides important community resiliency services.
+7. A MIP microgrid is for serving disadvantaged vulnerable communities and a critical facility or a facility that provides important community resiliency services.

-7. Awarding \$25,000 in development grants to a MIP Applicant who has first been accepted into the MIP Program mitigates ratepayer exposure to risk that is associated with early funding.
+8. Awarding a \$25,000 share of the MIP project funding in pre-application development grants to a MIP Applicant who has first been accepted into the MIP Program mitigates ratepayer exposure to risk that is associated with early funding.

-8. A new subaccount, called the Microgrid Incentive Program Subaccount, in PG&E and SDG&E's existing Microgrid Balancing Account will separately track costs for the MIP implementation, up to each utility's share of the budget cap.
+9. A new subaccount, called the Microgrid Incentive Program Subaccount, in PG&E and SDG&E's existing Microgrid Balancing Account will separately track costs for the MIP implementation, up to each utility's share of the budget cap.

-9. A new subaccount, called the Microgrid Incentive Program Subaccount, in SCE's existing Microgrid One-Way Balancing Account will separately track costs for implementing the MIP, up to its share of the budget cap.
+10. A new subaccount, called the Microgrid Incentive Program Subaccount, in SCE's existing Microgrid One-Way Balancing Account will separately track costs for implementing the MIP, up to its share of the budget cap.

-10. D.21-01-018 requires SCE and SDG&E customers to have access to a one-time matching funds payment to offset some portion of the utility infrastructure upgrade costs associated with implementing the islanding function of the microgrid, with a cap of \$3 million per project.
+11. D.21-01-018 requires SCE and SDG&E customers to have access to a one-time matching funds payment to offset some portion of the utility infrastructure upgrade costs associated with implementing the islanding function of the microgrid, with a cap of \$3 million per project.

-11. Applying unspent matching funds from PG&E's Community Microgrid Enablement Program to a new, one-way subaccount in PG&E's Microgrid Balancing Account will further the intent of D.21-01-018's MIP so that funds support local and tribal governments in DVCs as well as community resilience through microgrid deployment.
+12. Applying unspent matching funds from PG&E's Community Microgrid Enablement Program to a new, one-way subaccount in PG&E's Microgrid Balancing Account will further the intent of D.21-01-018's MIP so that funds support local and tribal governments in DVCs as well as community resilience through microgrid deployment.

-12. D.20-06-017 required PG&E, SCE, and SDG&E to develop resiliency informational resources for local communities and tribal governments.
+13. D.20-06-017 required PG&E, SCE, and SDG&E to develop resiliency informational resources for local communities and tribal governments.

-13. Submittal of a long-term business plan from a MIP applicant will help ensure long-term project viability and protect ratepayers from wasteful expenditure.

-14. A letter of support from tribal jurisdictions that identifies and justifies forms of vulnerability to outages satisfies a showing of a critical resiliency need.
+14. Submittal of a long-term business plan from a MIP applicant will help ensure long-term project viability and protect ratepayers from wasteful expenditure.
+15. A letter of support from local governments and tribal jurisdictions that identifies and justifies forms of vulnerability to outages satisfies a showing of a critical resiliency need.

-15. External grant resources may encourage DVCs to engage with local and federal jurisdictions to access additional funding for resiliency projects.
+16. External grant resources may encourage DVCs to engage with local and federal jurisdictions to access additional funding for resiliency projects.

-16. A dispute resolution process between the MIP applicant and a utility may help resolve disagreements during a project's lifecycle.
+17. A dispute resolution process between the MIP applicant and a utility may help resolve disagreements during a project's lifecycle.